megacell/data-vizualisation/README.md

 To convert into geoJson:
     python data_extract.py

-To view the trajectories:
+To view the network:
-    view_trajectories.html
+    view_OSM_LA.html

+To view some stats:
+    python data_stats.py

 Testing
 -------